goblinhack/c-plus-plus-examples/std_sort_with_custom_iterators/README.md

 - reverse, random access
 - reverse constant, random access

-To avoid having to implement this over and over for each class we create we can use a templatized iterator e.g.:
+To avoid having to implement this over and over for each container we create we can use a templatized iterator e.g.:
 ```C++
     template<typename T> class MyIterator { ... }